-'''

-$ scontrol show job <JOBID>
+\$ scontrol show job <JOBID>

-'''

 Once it is running, you will find two files next to the job script, mpi-err.XXXXXXX and mpi-out.XXXXXXX where X are decimal digits.
 These contain what was written to the standard error and output streams by your job.
+Should you need access to the hardware during job execution check out the sgoto --help command to log into a compute node during job execution.